pmhalvor/ocean-species-identification/notebooks/docker.md

 With these basic functionalities in place, we can now move on to more complex tasks, involving external libraries and port exposures.

 # A simple example
-To further increase the complexity of our example, we will create a simple [Gradio](https://www.gradio.app/) app that mimics our local greet script, but with a GUI accessible via a web browser.
+Let's expand on the loose example above to a simple [Gradio](https://www.gradio.app/) app that mimics our local greet script, but with a GUI accessible via a web browser.
+This will allow us to explore how to expose a port in a Docker container, install a library, and save outputs to a file.

 Gradio is a Python library that allows you to create web interfaces for your machine-learning models, data processing pipelines, or any other Python function.
 It is easy to use and requires minimal code to create a fully functional web app that can be shared with others.